MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/copy-aksedgenodefile.md

 # Copy-AksEdgeNodeFile

-Copy-AksEdgeNodeFile PowerShell command copies a file to or from a node.
+Copies a file to or from a node.

 ## Syntax